dahong67/HePPCAT.jl/README.md

 ## What is Heteroscedastic Probabilistic PCA (HePPCAT)?

 **HePPCAT** is a probabilistic **Principal Component Analysis (PCA)** technique **for data that has samples with heterogeneous quality**, i.e., noise that is *[heteroscedastic](https://en.wikipedia.org/wiki/Heteroscedasticity) across samples*.

-It's not just a ["cool cat"](https://en.wiktionary.org/wiki/hepcat)!
+**Illustration:**
+data points

-In the following illustration, sample data points consist of a first group of *noisier samples* and a second group of *cleaner samples*.
+with a first group of *noisier samples* and a second group of *cleaner samples*.

 ![2D illustration](/demo/illustration-2D.png)

-Homoscedastic PPCA estimates only one noise variance for all the data and treats them uniformly, which can degrade performance.
+Homoscedastic PPCA estimates *only one* noise variance for the whole data, and treats samples as though they were all equally noisy.
+Recovery of latent components can degrade a lot due to the noisier samples, even though the rest of the samples are relatively clean.

-**HePPCAT estimates *separate* noise variances for each group *jointly* with the latent components to improve recovery.**
+**HePPCAT estimates latent components along with *separate* noise variances for each group.
+It accounts for heterogeneous quality among the samples and is generally more robust.**

+*It's not just a ["cool cat"](https://en.wiktionary.org/wiki/hepcat)!*

 ## How does it work?